DatedRhyme/MickyV/README.md

 Big love to some great people:
-Ghost broke something
+Ghost broke something,
-Kerm doesn't sleep
+Kerm doesn't sleep,
-Boba has to deal with my dumb stuff, bless him
+Boba has to deal with my dumb stuff, bless him,
-Niebs never picks up my calls, still waiting on those cigars
+Niebs never picks up my calls, still waiting on those cigars,

 If I see strykz one of us is up past our bedtime